SoftInstigate/restheart-website/docs/setup.md

 ## Build it yourself

-Building RESTHeart by yourself is not necessary, but if you want to try then it requires [Maven](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and **Java 11** or later.
+Building RESTHeart by yourself is not necessary, but if you want to try then it requires [Maven](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and **Java 16**.

 ```bash
 $ mvn clean package